We'd give you an Endgame spoiler alert, but statistically, you and everyone you've ever met has already seen the movie.

 You know, we may be going whole-hog with the spoilers on "Captain Thormerica" here, but you have to give Hasbro some big credit for not doing it themselves.
 Not only does that bio shy away from any mention of what makes this toy special, the packaging goes out of its way to hide the accessory as well.
 Even if none of that was true, Cap wouldn't have earned a spot on our list of Spoilers on Toys, since the toy didn't come out until several weeks after the movie, but mega kudos to the billion-dollar company for being cool about keeping secrets secret.

 Also cool?
 That they didn't just reuse molds.
 Clearly they couldn't use the starless chest from the Infinity War Cap, but that's not the only new piece here.
-In fact, the only parts that are reused are his boots - from the knees up to the shoulder pads, everything is new and nicely detailed.
+In fact, the only parts that are reused are his boots - from the knees up to the shoulder pads, everything is a new and nicely detailed sculpt from Daniel Salas.

 The masked head is the same one we got in the Captain America vs. Crossbones set, but the alternate unmasked head is not: it still has the same good sculpt, and the computerized face paint for the best possible likeness, but his haircut is slightly different.
 And definitely superior.
 There's still something that feels just a little bit off, something that makes the Chris Evans likeness not as perfect as the Scarlet Johansson one, but it's definitely the best any of Hasbro's Caps have yet had.